Medical Expenses Claims Lawyers

 - Worker retraining and placement in suitable employment.

 - Travel expenses can be claimed.
-To claim for payment for travel to attend medical, hospital and rehabilitation appointments, the worker will need to keep:
+To claim for payment for travel to attend medical, hospital and rehabilitation appointments, the worker will

 - A record of the mileage if the worker used his or her car; and/or